NGS-bioinf/MetaAll/README.md

 **NOTE:** Make sure you have enough disk space.

 ## Example of use
-All workflows are started with `bash` command.
 Before every run double check workflow parameters and path to samples and databases.
-Once set, simply run the selected workflow with `bash run_workflow.sh`
+Once set, simply run `bash run_workflow.sh`
 ### Short PE reads/contigs classification
 In terminal, navigate to the `ill_classification/` folder, which contains  `config.yml`,`run_workflow.sh` and `Snakefile`.
 Workflow performs quality check, trimming, host removal, assembly, read/contig classification and visualization preparation of results.